 The third vet was a recent graduate I assume.
 Jay called him a nice young man.
 After medicating the horse, he spent the next hour attempting to pass a stomach tube.
 He made two trips to the water trough to use in his tube manipulations, never gave any of the mineral oil in the jug next to his pail and created a very bloody nose which he assured Jay was nothing to worry about.

 I asked about the rectal results.
 Jay said no rectal was done.
 I asked what the heart rate was.
 Jay said he was never told.

 The horse was left in the pasture that night where he died.

 Where does the blame lie?
 What is the problem and is there a solution?
-The comment section of this blog I’m sure will fill with stories, debates, finger pointing and solutions.
+The comment section of this blog I’m sure will fill with stories, debates, finger-pointing and solutions.
 I have thought about this for a long time.
 I have written about it before.
-However, like all decay, damage is usually permanent and not reversible.
-This is what saddens me the most that the profession I chose is no longer what it was.
+However, like all decay, the damage is usually permanent and not reversible.
+This is what saddens me the most.
+The profession I chose is no longer what it was.
 It has left me and other older horse vets wondering about the future of our profession.
-It has left many horse owners living in the rural areas wondering the same.
+It has left many horse owners living in rural areas wondering the same.
 And then there is the other hidden fact that about 90% of the world’s horse, ass and mule population is outside of America with Ethiopia holding the largest population.
-But in our own back yard, shouldn’t we expect more?
+But in our own backyard, shouldn’t we expect more?